JeroenGar/jagua-rs/README.md

   <img src="img/bp_example.svg" width="50%" alt="bin packing example">
 </p>

+> [!NOTE]
-*Note: Unfortunately, the SVG standard does not support strokes drawn purely inside (or outside) of polygons.
+> Unfortunately, the SVG standard does not support strokes drawn purely inside (or outside) of polygons.
-Items might therefore sometimes falsely appear to be (very slightly) colliding in the SVG visualizations.*
+> Items might therefore sometimes falsely appear to be (very slightly) colliding in the SVG visualizations.

 ### Config JSON